Shauna Laurel Jones

 Whether contemporary or historical, art always plays a role in mirroring society but also in shaping it.
 Learning how its formal aspects contribute to meaning and affect is thus a crucial component of visual literacy.
 Guided by this premise, Visual Fields aims to become a glossary of art terms in an environmental context: a guidebook for naturalists in the gallery.

-A sample column from Summer 2023 can be read in full below.
-Current and past quarterly issues of Orion, as well as print and digital subscriptions, are available for purchase on the magazine’s website.
+To read a past sample column, click “Read on” below.
+Current and past quarterly issues of Orion, as well as print and digital subscriptions, are available through Orion’s website.